Libomyšl: Etymology

 The name is derived from the personal name Libomysl, meaning "Libomysl's (court)".

 Geography

 Libomyšl is located about 10 km southwest of Beroun and 31 km southwest of Prague.
 It lies in the Hořovice Uplands.
 The highest point is at 435 m above sea level.
 The Litavka River flows through the municipality.

 History

 The first written mention of Libomyšl is from 1370.

 Transport

 Libomyšl is located on the railway line Beroun–Strakonice.

 Sights

-Libomyšl is poor in monuments.
-In the centre of the village is a chapel from the end of the 18th century and a cross from 1907.
+Among the protected cultural monuments in the municipality are a chapel from the end of the 18th century and a cross from 1907, located in the centre of the village, and a locality where a fortress stood in the 13th–15th centuries.